TezosTaqueria/taqueria/website/docs/plugins/plugin-flextesa.md

 ## Requirements

 - Node.js v16 or later
-- [Docker](https://www.docker.com/) v0.8.4 or later is required
+- Docker v0.8.4 or later

 ## Installation

-The Flextesa plugin is distributed as an NPM package that can be installed/uninstalled from the Taqueria CLI
+The Flextesa plugin is distributed as an NPM package that can be installed and uninstalled on a project from the Taqueria CLI

 To install the Flextesa plugin on a Taqueria project, navigate to the project folder and run:
 ```shell